traefik/mesh/docs/content/configuration.md

 #### Traffic type

-Annotations on services are the main way to configure maesh behavior.
+Annotations on services are the main way to configure Maesh behavior.

 The service mode can be enabled by using the following annotation: